cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/README.md

 ## Prerequisites

-- todo - rewrite - To get more familiarity with kic and other tools used in this lab, please run through the inner-loop lab [here](../../inner-loop.md#inner-loop)
+- To get more familiarity with Codespaces and other tools used in this lab, please complete the inner-loop lab [here](../../inner-loop.md#inner-loop)

 ## Create a new cluster

-> The k3d cluster will run `in` your Codespace - no need for an external cluster
+> The k3d cluster will run `in` the Codespace - no need for an external cluster

 - Start in this lab directory